kervi/kervi/_doc/controllers.rst

 self.inputs.add and self.outputs.add are factory functions that creates dynamic values that are special Kervi value classes that may be linked to dashboards or to another dynamic value.

-When an input value is changed by a user or other part of your application the dynamic_value_changed event is fired and your controller may calculate its outputs.
+When an input value is changed by a user or other part of your application the input_changed event is fired and your controller may calculate its outputs.

 Linking controllers